Travel Guide Customize Your Trip

 Shivaratri Festival

 Nepal is a country of diverse cultures and traditions.
-As Nepal is a multi-ethnic and multi-cultural country, Nepal is the home of many ethnic and religious groups.
+As a multiethnic and multicultural country, it is the home of many ethnic and religious groups.
 Because of this, we celebrate many festivals throughout the year.
-All kinds of religion are respecting each other here and we believe every religion have its own beauty and own ethnicity.
+All kinds of religions respect each other here; we believe every religion has its beauty and ethnicity.
 Shivaratri festival is one of the famous Hindu festivals in Nepal.

-Kirk Patric Once said that “Nepal is a country where there are more temples than houses, more gods and goddesses than people, and more festivals than days in a year”.
+Kirk Patric Once said, “Nepal is a country where there are more temples than houses, more gods and goddesses than people, and more festivals than days in a year.”

-Festival is the most exciting part of our lives, no matter what religion we follow we celebrate our festival together regardless of any dispute.
-Every festival has its own history or background.
-Although the majority of people are Hindus in Nepal, that does not mean other religions are not respecting or not important to us.
+Festivals are the most exciting part of our lives; no matter what religion we follow, we celebrate our festivals together regardless of dispute.
+Every festival has its history or background.
+Although the majority of people are Hindus in Nepal, that does not mean other religions are not respected or not essential to us.
 We celebrate every festival with some energy and excitement.
-Among many festivals, Maha Shivaratri is one of the important festivals in Nepal.
+Maha Shivaratri is one of the most important festivals in Nepal.

-Shivaratri is not the only celebration in Nepal but in different parts of Asia including south India.
-Maha Shivaratri is the festival in which Lord Shiva is worship.
-Lord Shiva also consider the supreme god of Hindus.
-On this day people visit different Shiva temples.
-There are many Shiva temples in different places of Nepal and in the world.
-In the festival of Maha Shivaratri in Nepal, the Shiva temple around the world has big crowd.
-Devotees worship Lord Shiva for the wellbeing of their families and the entire world.
+Shivaratri is not the only celebration in Nepal; it is celebrated in different parts of Asia, including South India.
+Maha Shivaratri is the festival in which Lord Shiva is worshiped.
+Lord Shiva is also considered the supreme god of Hindus.
+On this day, people visit different Shiva temples.
+There are many Shiva temples in other places in Nepal and the world.
+During the festival of Maha Shivaratri in Nepal, the Shiva temple has a big crowd worldwide.
+Devotees worship Lord Shiva for the well-being of their families and the world.

 Shivaratri festival